zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 - Quicksaves are automatically turned into Manual Saves.
 It is recommended to save **early** and **often**.
 Every 15 minutes and before interacting with quest NPCs, quest objects, and entering new zones should be sufficient. **Old saves can be deleted, but forgetting to save loses progress forever!**

 - It is recommended that you do not load autosaves as a rule.
-They are kept on by default, because I like to live a *little* over the edge, and want a fail-safe in the event that I forget to save.
-You are welcome to (and probably should) disable autosaves, and only rely on manually-initiated saves.
+In this mod list, they are **off** by default.
 If you want to read more about the subject, check out **mator's** [response to a discussion on the topic here](https://www.reddit.com/r/skyrimmods/comments/7bkazq/comment/dpj3cx7/)

 - Wabbajack supports updating/upgrading over an existing installation, but it will automatically delete any files that aren’t used for the modlist installation.
-This means if you have changed the modlist in any way, Wabbajack will delete those changes and **may even delete your saves.** Keep backups of any changes you do make (as ill-advised as making changes may be).
+This means if you have changed the modlist in any way, Wabbajack will delete those changes and **may even delete your saves.** Keep backups of any changes you do make.

 ## [NEXT >> Performance Profile](../performanceprofile)